-While California faces a severe housing-affordability crisis, Prometheus has contributed $2,185,0500* to oppose Proposition 10.
-The ballot measure allows communities to check greedy landlords and limit excessive rents.
-But Safier wants to maintain the status quo: seniors sleeping in their cars, teachers unable to afford housing in the communities that they serve, families facing homelessness.
+While California faces a severe housing affordability crisis, Prometheus shelled out $2,185,0500 to defeat Proposition 10 in 2018, which would have expanded rent control.
+Safier wanted to maintain the status quo: seniors sleeping in their cars, teachers unable to afford housing in the communities that they serve, families facing homelessness.

-Unsurprisingly, Prometheus shelled out major campaign cash to stop a 2016 rent control measure in Mountain View, California, where rents were skyrocketing and landlords were grabbing for even bigger profits.
+Unsurprisingly, Prometheus contributed major campaign cash to stop a 2016 rent control measure in Mountain View, California, where rents were skyrocketing and landlords were grabbing for even bigger profits.

 “Hard working families are losing their homes,” pro-rent control supporters stated.
 “Valued teachers, nurses, and tech employees are leaving Mountain View as rents become unaffordable.”

-During the 2016 presidential election, the multi-millionaire contributed $233,800 to the Republican National Committee and $100,000 to Republican committees in key battleground states.
+During the 2016 presidential election, the billionaire contributed $233,800 to the Republican National Committee and $100,000 to Republican committees in key battleground states.
 Safier’s riches helped Donald Trump win the White House.

-Safier and other corporate landlords will do anything to make more money, disregarding the hard-working people that they hurt.
-Corporate greed, in fact, has helped cause California’s housing-affordability and homeless crises — the worst in the nation.
+Safier and other corporate landlords will do anything to make more money, disregarding the hard-working people they hurt.
+Corporate greed, in fact, has fueled California’s housing affordability and homeless crises — the worst in the nation.